Gartner PI_Header Banner_1400x450

 Sentinel is Azure’s cloud-native SIEM & SOAR platform that provides users a single solution for alert detection, threat visibility, proactive hunting, and threat response.
 It can ingest data, out of the box, from a number of native connectors, but it also works with data delivered in an Azure Monitor Log Analytics workspace.

-In this post we’ll explore how to use Stream to send custom logs to Azure Monitor Log Analytics and then build custom detection rules in Azure Sentinel.
+In this post we’ll explore how to use Stream to send custom logs to Azure Monitor Log Analytics and then build custom detection rules in Microsoft Sentinel.

-When you’re done, you should see your workspace listed under Azure Sentinel workspaces as such.
+When you’re done, you should see your workspace listed under Microsoft Sentinel workspaces as such.

 Next, let’s go and find it Workspace ID and Workspace Key – we’ll need these credentials to connect to this workspace from Stream.
 Click on the workspace name, then go to Settings, then Workspace Settings.
 On the next screen, click on Advanced Settings: Note the following: Workspace ID = 1 and Workspace Key = 2.